UniversalDependencies/UD_Akuntsu-TuDeT/README.md

 # Introduction

 UD_Akuntsu-TuDeT is a collection of annotated texts in Akuntsú.
-Together with [UD_Tupinamba-TuDeT](https://github.com/UniversalDependencies/UD_Tupinamba-TuDeT) and [UD_Munduruku-TuDeT](https://github.com/UniversalDependencies/UD_Munduruku-TuDeT/), UD_Akuntsu-TuDeT is part of the [TuLaR](https://tular.clld.org) project.
+It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).
 The sentences are being annotated by Carolina Aragon and Fabrício Ferraz Gerardi.
 Besides the works mentioned in the References, all of the annotated sentences stem from Aragon's field work.

 # Acknowledgments